JThor1990/MkatConditionDemography/README.md

-# Linking climate variability to demography in arid environments: a mechanistic study in Kalahari meerkats
+# Linking climate variability to demography in meerkats

 This repository contains R scripts for analyzing the relationship between climate variability and meerkat demography.